Kindergarten services offer early childhood education programs to help prepare your child for Prep.

 - For children who are at least 4 years of age by 30 June in the year they participate (see kindy age requirements).

-- Most offer approved kindergarten programs taught by qualified early childhood teachers—read about an example of an approved kindergarten program
+- Most offer approved kindergarten programs taught by qualified early childhood teachers—take a virtual tour of a kindergarten room.

 - Usually operate during school hours each school term—many offer programs for 6 hours a day (e.g. from 8.45am to 2.45pm), 5 days a fortnight during each school term.